Committees and Sections of the RCBA

 Continuing Legal Education

-The Continuing Legal Education (CLE) Committee is responsible for overseeing the Riverside County Bar Association’s (RCBA) minimum continuing legal education programs.
+The Continuing Legal Education (CLE) Committee is responsible for overseeing the RCBA’s minimum continuing legal education programs.
 The RCBA is a State Bar-approved MCLE provider.
-The committee meets monthly to discuss ideas for upcoming programs that will be interesting and will help the members comply with State Bar educational requirements.
-The current committee consists of seven active members: Melissa Cushman, Megan Demshki, Susan Exon, Abram Feuerstein (co-chair), Stefanie Field, L. Alexandra Fong, and Brandon Mercer (co-chair).
+The committee meets monthly (via telephone conference) to discuss ideas for upcoming programs that will be interesting and will help the members comply with State Bar educational requirements.

-Every January, the CLE Committee holds a MCLE marathon, which consists of four of the six specialty (hard-to-get) topics: two hours of ethics, one hour of elimination of bias, and one hour of detection / prevention of substance abuse.
+The CLE Committee holds a MCLE marathon annually, which consists of specialty (hard-to-get) topics: ethics, elimination of bias, implicit bias, competence, technology and civility.

-If you are interested in joining the CLE Committee or have suggestions for programs, monthly meetings are typically held on the first Wednesday of the month in the RCBA board room, following the meeting of the Bar Publications Committee.
+If you are interested in joining the CLE Committee or have suggestions for programs, monthly meetings are typically held on the second Thursday of the month via telephone.
 The CLE committee is always looking for new members and ideas for future MCLE programs that RCBA members will enjoy.
+Please contact RCBA Executive Director Charlene Nelson if you are interested in joining, so you can be added to our email list when our meetings are scheduled

 SECTIONS